-iBeacons have revolutionized mobile communication by linking the physical world with the digital world in real-time.
+iBeacons have revolutionized mobile communication by linking the physical and digital worlds, in real-time.

 Here are my top 5 amazing examples of how iBeacons are changing the world.